pfwd/cv/README.md

 ### 2016 - Present | Contractor at The E Cancer Global Foundation
 PHP Contractor, programming teacher, Software architect

-Architecting and developing a rebuild of the e-cancer web platform which includes an API, CMS, public website and e-learning system
+Architecting and developing a full rebuild of the e-cancer web platform which includes an API, CMS, public website and e-learning system
-Also teaching HTML to Cancer Intelligence employees.
+Also teaching HTML to marketing and e-learning departments.

 The legacy platform was over 14 years old and running PHP 5.5.
 It was my job to upgrade this to PHP 7.2 on a new AWS infrastructure with a new frontend and API layer